SubjectsSubjects(version: 970)

 d) Depending on the number of course participants approximately two presentations of practical sample analyses per semester

-e) Depending on the number of course participants approximately one presentation of two teaching activities relevant to the syllabus topics per semester and two short presentations of the topic-related differences between Czech and English
+e) Depending on the number of course participants approximately two presentations of teaching activities relevant to the syllabus topics per semester and two short presentations of the topic-related differences between Czech and English

 Note: Students can ask for explanation of topics in office hours during the teaching period (not during the exam period).
 Familiarity with relevant secondary sources is taked for granted.